wp-plugins/simple-staff-list/readme.txt

 5. Templates screen 2

 == Changelog ==

+= 1.12 =
+* UPDATED: Staff Loop Template tags now include `[staff-name-slug]` returns the slug of the staff member to allow specific targeting of staff members.
+* BUGFIX: Fixed bug where the Staff Loop Template and the Staff Page CSS boxes were blank on initial install.

 = 1.11 =
 * BUGFIX: Fixed minor bug which caused groups to not function properly.
 My bad.